jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ## So what is DevEx?

->_"...the **journey** of developers as they learn and deploy technology, which if successful, focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors."_]
+>_"...the **journey** of developers as they learn and deploy technology, which if successful, focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors."_

+ -_Jessica West, Co-Founder, DevEx Institute_

 {{% note %}}
 Let's start with a definition of DevEx - DevEx is the journey of developers as they learn and deploy technology.
 When successful, it focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors.